MartinWitt/spoonLanguageServer/README.md

 ### with vscode

+You can either use the prebuild extension found under **actions** or: requires
+- java 11+
+- node.js
+- gradle 4.6.1 or use wrapper

-1. Build the source with *gradle build*.
+1. Build the source with **gradle build**.
-2. *cd client* and *npm install*
-3. open ./client in vscode and use the provided launch.json
+2. **cd ./client && npm install && npm install -g vsce && vsce package**
+3. **cd client** and **code --install-extension spoon-language-server-0.0.1.vsix**
+4. If you start VSCode now, it should be visibly under extensions.
-4. You can connect java debugger on port 8000
+5. java debugger runs on port 8000

 ### with different language client